 - The private school is located within the geographic jurisdiction of a local educational agency (LEA) that is eligible and receives funding

 - The private school participated in consultation with the LEA to develop a Memorandum of Understanding (MOU)

-Once a private school has requested participation in the Title III - Immigrant Education Program, it is the responsibility of the LEA that has geographic jurisdiction to initiate and engage in timely and meaningful consultation with the private school, after which a Memorandum of Understanding (MOU) must be developed.
-The MOU should contain the information listed below.
+Once a private school has requested participation in the Title III Immigrant Student Program, it is the responsibility of the LEA that has geographic jurisdiction to initiate and engage in timely and meaningful consultation with the private school, after which a MOU will be developed.
+It is recommended, the MOU should contain the information listed below.

 How is the immigrant per pupil funding amount determined?

 Based on immigrant data reported, in 2023–24 the CDE will provide formula subgrant awards to eligible LEAs that have 5 or more eligible immigrant students and experience a significant growth of one half of one percent in the enrollment of eligible immigrant students in the preceding fiscal year compared with the average of the two preceding fiscal years LEAs entitlement amounts are posted annually on the on the CDE Title III English Learner and Immigrant Programs web page.

 This link provides a copy of the letter sent to private schools informing them of an opportunity to participate in the Title III Immigrant Student program.

 CDE Private Schools Equitable Services Ombudsman Participation Information

 This link provides guidance and information for private school participation in federal programs.

 This web page contains frequently asked questions for private schools about participation in Title III programs.